-A prepayment meter allows you to pay as you go for your gas and electricity and pay money you owe to your energy supplier.
+A prepayment or prepaid meter allows you to pay for your gas and electricity in advance using a key or a card.

-Electricity prepayment meters are usually installed inside the property.
-Gas meters can be found inside or outside the property.
+Electricity prepayment meters are usually installed in your home.
+Gas meters can be inside or outside.

-You can top up at the Post Office or any local shop or garage which displays the Payzone or PayPoint logo.
+You can top up a prepayment meter by taking the key or card to a Post Office or any local shop which displays the Payzone or PayPoint logo.

 Find the location of your nearest top-up point:

-Contact your supplier for a new card if you lose yours.
+Contact your supplier for a new key or card if you lose yours.

-Your supplier can activate a temporary key or card which you pick up from a local PayPoint, Pay Zone or Post Office.
+Your supplier can activate a temporary key or card which you can pick up from a local PayPoint, Payzone or Post Office.

-Energy providers issue a replacement card or key free of charge.
+Energy suppliers usually issue a replacement card or key free of charge.
 They may charge if you lose it a second time.

 Emergency credit allows you time to top up your key or card.
 It is either activated automatically or you must manually activate it when you run out of credit.